top of page

 Is NDHC closing its nursing home?

-No. NDHC will provide long-term care services under an expanded hospital license.
-Technically we will not be licensed as a nursing home, however we will continue to provide long-term care to residents with the same commitment to quality care.
-Additionally, this change in licensing structure will streamline operations for our staff and the individuals who choose us as their provider.
+No. NDHC will provide senior living care under an expanded hospital license.
+Technically we will not be licensed as a nursing home, however we will continue to provide senior living to residents with the same commitment to quality care.
+Additionally, this change in licensing structure will streamline operations for our staff and the individuals who choose us as their home.

 Is NDHC currently taking new admissions for long term care?

+We are not currently accepting new admissions.
 We have begun the process of reducing the number of beds available.
-Currently, we are licensed for 22 residents.
-We invite individuals intersted in residential care to contact our social services manager.
+We invite individuals interested in senior living to contact our social services manager.
 We prioritize residents of communities in our service area.
-We invite individuals interested in residential care to contact our Social Services Manager.

 What will your capacity be once the project is complete?